 Born in 1967, she received a degree in Economics and Banking from Milan's Università Cattolica, and subsequently completed a master's program in Management Development at L. Bocconi's Business Management School in Milan.
 She is currently head of Finance and Administration at Unicoop Tirreno, where she has been working since February 2017.
 A finance expert, she has gained experience in both banking and business management as she has worked for two important banking groups and two multinational manufacturing companies.
 On the corporate side, she acted as General Manager and member of the Board of Directors of the Giorgio Armani Group's financial company for around 15 years; prior to this experience she acted as treasurer of the company Aprilia, today the Piaggio Group.
-As for banking, she was part of the corporate division's financial sector as head of securities trading for the joint venture of Credito Italiano and Natwest Bank of London, Banca CreditWest and, subsequently head of the division responsible for covering interest rate risk management of the Board of Directors of Sogefin, member of the Board of Directors of Factorcoop S.p.A., member of the Board of Directors of Enercoop Tirreno S.r.l., and member of the Board of Directors of Axis S.r.l.
+As for banking, she was part of the corporate division's financial sector as head of securities trading for the joint venture of Credito Italiano and Natwest Bank of London, Banca CreditWest and, subsequently head of the division responsible for covering interest rate risk management of the banking group Credito Emiliano in Reggio Emilia.
+In addition, she is Deputy Chair and member of the Board of Directors of Sogefin, member of the Board of Directors of Factorcoop S.p.A., member of the Board of Directors of Enercoop Tirreno S.r.I., and member of the Board of Directors of Axis S.r.I.
 The number of offices held is shown in Table 2.